-We recruited 850 respondents to be representative the US Gamer Population aged 18-45 on a national level (according to age, gender, income, education, and region).
+We recruited 814 respondents to be representative the US Gamer Population aged 18-45 on a national level (according to age, gender, income, education, and region).
 The sample was then validated by comparing it to census data, ITU numbers (internet penetration), and Newzoo's Consumer Insights Data on gaming behavior in the US.
-This data, along with the census data available, gave us insight into the demographic distribution of what the minority group variables (ethnicity, religion, and sexual orientation) should look like in the final dataset.
+This data, along with the census data available, gave us insight into the demographic distribution of what the minority group variables (ethnicity, religion, sexual orientation, and ability status) should look like in the final dataset.